inery-blockchain/inery-testnet-faucet-tasks/dantecrz/readme.md

 nano .env
 ```

-Install dependencies
+Install the dependencies

 ```shell
 npm install
 ```

-Run the script
+Now its time to run the script

 ```
 npm run solution